 Despite increasingly more affordable air travel, the American road trip is more than just rosy-glowed nostalgia—it’s alive and thriving.
-And summer is the perfect time to see what the US has to offer.
-Beyond Route 66, check out these awesome road trips, where the journey is just as much a draw as the destinations:
+And as travel restrictions begin to loosen up, summer is the perfect time to start planning a trip to check out all the US has to offer.
+When you’re ready to hit the road, be sure to check Hotwire for great prices on rental cars for these awesome road trips, beyond Route 66, where the journey is just as much a draw as the destinations.

 - Pacific Coast Highway, Coastal California.
 One of our personal faves, the PCH offers 655 miles of amazing views of the Pacific—from Mendocino all the way down to Orange County.
 Our favorite section begins on the Golden Gate Bridge in San Francisco continuing on through the wharf in Monterey, cute cottages of Carmel-By-The-Sea, the bluffs of Big Sur, and down to San Simeon to see Hearst Castle.
 With that said, we won’t turn our noses up at a drive along the Malibu coast.

 - Overseas Highway, Florida Keys.
 This 125-mile chain of islands on the southernmost tip of Florida is connected by the Overseas Highway—half the time you’ll actually feel as if you are driving on water.
 Beginning in Key Largo and ending in Key West, the road has plenty to see and experience along the way (tiny islands, fishing, swimming with dolphins, and more).